What Happens in Rehab for Drug and Alcohol Addiction?

 A rehabilitation program works by giving you a structured plan that will help you to detox, undergo behavioral therapy, and learn skills to help you to stay clean or sober.
 Depending on the facility, this may include one or more of a variety of common treatment models and therapies.

 Most rehabilitation centers offer a variety of complementary or alternative therapies to supplement primary therapy.
 These can be evidence-based but may not be, and may be elective or mandatory with the program depending on your treatment plan or your personal preference.

 What’s Important in Rehab

-Choosing a good rehab center means selecting a facility that can offer the kind of care and treatment that will help you to get clean or sober, support you as you work to improve yourself, and offer follow up care to help you adjust to living outside of rehab.
-The center you choose, what they offer, and how they approach treatment affects what happens in rehab, so it is crucial that you choose a clinic that can offer everything you need to recover.
+Choosing a good rehab center means selecting a facility that can offer the kind of care and treatment that will help you to get clean or sober.
+It should also support you as you work to improve yourself and offer follow-up care to help you adjust to living outside of rehab.
+The center you choose, what they offer, and how they approach treatment affects what happens in rehab.
+It’s crucial that you choose a clinic that can offer everything you need to recover.

-Inpatient care involves a very structured and organized day, which plans your activities, progress, and treatment throughout the day.
-While much of the day is planned, it is set at a pace which reduces stress while allowing you time to relax, interact with other patients, and take part in voluntary activities or entertainment.
+Inpatient care involves a very structured and organized day.
+You’ll have a plan for your activities, progress, and treatment throughout the day.
+While much of the day is planned, it is set at a pace that reduces stress.
+This allows you time to relax, interact with other patients, and take part in voluntary activities or entertainment.
 While specific amenities and opportunities will vary depending on the treatment center, you can expect a typical day in rehab to follow this pattern:

 Intensive Outpatient Program

-An intensive outpatient program is significantly more relaxed and less structured than an inpatient program because it is designed to allow you to attend to work and other responsibilities throughout the program.
+An intensive outpatient program is significantly more relaxed and less structured than an inpatient program.
+This is because it’s designed to allow you to attend to work and other responsibilities throughout the program.

 If you or a loved one is suffering from a substance use disorder, it is crucial that you get help.
 A rehabilitation center can help you to detox and build the tools you need to stay clean or sober so that you get your life back.